GeorgiosNikolopoulos/NeuroLog/README.md

 # NeuroLog
-NeuroLog is a set of tools that enable the creation and training of a machine learning model capable of predicting the logging severity of a log statement, with an example implementation having an 85% accuracy.
+NeuroLog is a set of tools that enable the creation and training of a machine learning model capable of predicting the logging severity of a log statement, with an example implementation having a 97% accuracy.
 Additionally, NeuroLog contains code to attempt to predict the logging message of a statement.
 For more details, please read the following [paper](TODO:LINK).
 NeurLog was created by Georgios Nikolopoulos with assistance by Earl Barr and Miltos Alamanis for his dissertation at UCL.
 NeuroLog heavily relies on and uses [ptgnn](https://github.com/microsoft/ptgnn).
-This is work in progress.
 ## Installation
 NeuroLog requires Python 3.
 Linux or similar OS is reccomended, but not required.
 Usage of python virtual environment advised.
 To install all dependencies simply run: